Identification and Estimation of Demand Models with Endogenous Product Entry and Exit: Model

 \section{Model}

-The demand system follows the BLP framework (\citeauthor{berry1995automobile}, \citeyear{berry1995automobile}).
-For the sake of notational simplicity, we focus on single-product firms.
-In section \ref{sec_multiproduct}, we discuss how to adapt our model and methodology to the case of multi-product firms, and more specifically the application of Lemma 1 and Assumptions 1 and 2 to this scenario.
-There are $J$ firms indexed by $j\in\mathcal{J}=\{1,2,..., J\}$ and $T$ markets indexed by $t \in \{1,2,..., T\}$, where a market can be a geographic location, a time period, or a combination of both.
-Consumers living in a market $t$ can buy only the products available in that market.
-Firms' market entry decisions, prices, and quantities are determined as an equilibrium of a two-stage game.
-In the first stage, firms maximize their expected profit by choosing whether to be active or not in the market.
-In the second stage, prices and quantities of the active firms are determined as a Nash-Bertrand equilibrium of a pricing game.
-This two-stage game is played separately across markets.
-Demand and price competition are static.
-Our model accommodates both static and dynamic games for firms' product entry (and exit) decisions.
+We study endogenous product entry in the canonical Berry--Levinsohn--Pakes (BLP) framework \citep{berry1995automobile}.
+For notational simplicity, we focus on single-product firms.
+In Online Appendix~\ref{sec_multiproduct}, however, we discuss how our arguments can be adapted to multi-product firms.
+There are $J$ firms indexed by $j\in\mathcal{J}=\{1,\ldots,J\}$ and $T$ markets indexed by $t\in\{1,\ldots,T\}$.
+A market may be a geographic location, a period, or a combination of both.
+Consumers in market $t$ can buy only the products available in that market.
+Market-entry decisions, prices, and quantities arise from the equilibrium of a two-stage game.
+In the first stage, each firm chooses whether to enter the market to maximize its expected profit.
+In the second stage, active firms set prices in a Bertrand--Nash equilibrium, with quantities determined by demand.
+The game is played separately across markets.\footnote{Treating markets as separate games is standard in empirical industrial organization.
+Important exceptions are structural entry models that allow potential entrants to internalize network externalities across markets \citep[e.g.,][]{bontemps2023price,jia2008happens,aguirregabiria2012dynamic}.
+These models do not study the endogenous sample-selection problem considered here.} The baseline model is static; however, Online Appendix~\ref{sec_dynamic_entry_exit} discusses how the same logic can be extended to dynamic games of firms' product entry and exit.
+To help keep track of the notation, Online Appendix Tables~\ref{tab:notation_main} and~\ref{tab:notation_appendix} summarize the main symbols used in the paper.